 Creatives are often envied by people with “9-to-5” jobs because they live and work in a world of cool agencies and dreamy professions, they create trends, are always active and travel a lot.
 The flip side of this glamorous lifestyle is the risk of over-identification with the industry, being burned out, financial unpredictability, or self-doubt.
 Especially when the income is dependent on the creative output and the ideas don’t sparkle.
 Living a creative life is an art in itself and requires balance.

-If you receive unemployment benefits, you may be able to ask your clerk for an activation and placement voucher (AVGS).
-The Federal Employment Agency covers 100% of the costs of job and career coaching.
+If you receive unemployment benefits, you may be able to ask your caseworker for an activation and placement voucher (AVGS).
+The Federal Employment Agency covers 100% of the costs of career coaching.